grdddj/done-for-today/plan.md

 # Tomorrow

-Trezor tester GUI
+Trezor tester GUI improvements:
+- logging
-- finish the MVP
+- configuration
+- tests in second thread to stay responsive
+- administration settings

 Translations
 - try allocating 48kB in RAM and load all the translations data before signature verification and data saving